allupinit/json-keep/README.md

 Returns an object with only the specified keys.
 This is synchronous code, so callbacks are not not used.

-Useful when you want to pass only specific parts of a JSON object.
+Useful when you want to keep/pass only specific parts of a JSON object.

 ### Usage
 ```js